PA9X, born in 1972, active with radio since 1974

 Stepping into amateur radio

-The Novice class registration limited my operations to 25W PEP on 70cm, 2m, 10m, a part of the 20m and the 40m band.
-After 4 years on these bands, it was time to move up to the Full class registration which gives access to all bands, up to 400W PEP.
-After five months of study with a good teacher, PA3S Steef, I passed the exam in March 2012, and registered my current callsign PA9X.
+The Novice class registration limited my operations to 70cm, 2m, 10m, a part of the 20m and the 40m band.
+After a few years on these bands, it was time to move up to the Full class registration which gives access to ham bands.
+After five months of study with a good teacher, PA3S Steef, I passed the exam and registered my current callsign PA9X.

 I love DX.
 My favorite band is 10m, however I am also active on other HF bands.
 In the summer 6m attracts most of my attention.
 In years of less solar activity, I move to 60m band.

 My main mode is SSB.
 But when 10m is open, I always like to move up and do AM or FM.
-I am also active with FT8, PSK and RTTY.
-When I am not listening, I am doing WSPR on all HF bands and 6m.
+I am also active with digital modes.
+When I am not listening, I am doing WSPR on all HF, VHF and UHF.

 Many amateurs build their own electronics.
 I am more of a mechanical guy (I have a college degree in mechanical engineering).
 Building antennas is what I like.
 Preferably from scrap metal, some wood, used plastics and other materials that you would usually put in the garbage collector.